The Sixth Extinction: An Unnatural History: Chapter 8: The Forest and the Trees

 Global warming is most commonly seen as a threat to cold-loving species.
 As temperatures rise, the ice at the North Pole and South Pole will melt.
 Any living thing that depends on the ice will be faced with extreme challenges that could ultimately drive them to extinction.
 Kolbert points out that the poles are not the only places affected by global warming, and that other areas have much higher latitudinal diversity gradients.
-She discusses the work of scientists who have used measures of species-area relationship to model possible effects of global warming.
+She discusses the work of scientists who have used measures of species-area relationships to model the possible effects of global warming.
 The extent to which species are mobile and can relocate to new areas, in response to shifting climate conditions, is predicted to be a significant factor in possible species extinction.
 This has particular importance for trees and other plant species.
 Even more difficult to estimate is the extent to which ecological communities of species will be able to tolerate disruptive changes.

 Chapter 9: Islands on Dry Land

 Kolbert points out how everything in life is interconnected, and discusses the importance of patch dynamics.
-Over time, fragmentation of environmental areas leads to a decrease in the number of species in an area.
+Over time, the fragmentation of environmental areas leads to a decrease in the number of species in an area.
 This occurs, in part, because the size of such "islands" is too small to support a stable number of species members.
 Also, smaller populations are more vulnerable to these changing events.
 In addition, the disconnection of islands makes it more difficult for species to reach and recolonize them.
 One researcher describes this as "an obstacle course for the dispersal of biodiversity."
 Kolbert also notes that the habits of many species can be highly specialized to their environment.
 She explains that one minor change can cause a domino effect in various ecological systems.

-Chapter 10: The New Pangaea
+Chapter 10: The New Pangea

-Kolbert points out that there is an evolutionary arms race, in which each species must be equipped to defend against their potential predators, and need to be more fit than their competition.
+Kolbert points out that there is an evolutionary arms race, in which each species must be equipped to defend against their potential predators and need to be more fit than their competition.
 A species has no defense if it encounters a new fungus, virus, or bacterium.
-This can be extremely deadly, as it was in the case of American bats killed by the psychrophilic fungus Geomyces destructans.
+This can be extremely deadly, as it was in the case of the American bats killed by the psychrophilic fungus Geomyces destructans.
 Another example of this occurred in the 1800s.
 The American chestnut was the dominant deciduous tree in eastern American forests.
 Then, a fungus (Cryphonectria parasitica) started to cause chestnut blight.
 It was nearly 100 percent lethal.
 This fungus was unintentionally imported to the US by humans.
 Kolbert then explains that global trade and travel are creating a virtual "Pangaea", in which species of all kinds are being redistributed beyond historical geographic barriers.
 This furthers the first chapter's idea that invasive species are a mechanism of extinction.